Tips for finding monologues for auditions or a showcase, and how to know which one is the right one for you to perform.

 A quick search for ‘monologue libraries’, ‘monologues for actors’ and ‘audition monologues’ brings up thousands of results.
 Blair Malone suggests Script Slug as a useful site for finding screenplays.
 The Mono Box’s Monologue Library is an excellent place to look as they have over 100 audio recordings from artists such as Riz Ahmend, Adjoa Andoh, Paapa Essiedu, Vanessa Kirby, Sir Simon Russell Beale and many other notable performers.

 If you’re drawing a blank, why not ask friends and family for their suggestions, or crowdsource ideas from other actors in your network?
 A surprising number of the finalists did just that, and their friends’ recommendations helped them to discover works they may not have thought of otherwise.

 In the words of Spotlight Prize 2022 winner Angela Jones, “If it ain’t broke, don’t fix it.”
 The monologue that Angela performed at the showcase is the same one she auditioned with to get into drama school.
 She explains, “It’s a nice reliable one that I really love and has grown with me.”

 Write your own

-If you’re feeling inspired, you could always write your own monologue.
-Finalist Bill Caple did just that.
-“I wouldn't really consider myself a writer,” he says, “but I'd used it earlier in the year.
+If you’re feeling inspired, you could always write your own like finalist Bill Caple who did just that.
+“I wouldn’t really consider myself a writer,” he says, “but I’d used it earlier in the year.
 And it kind of worked quite well for me.
 It showcased me in the best way because I wrote it.”

 Bill wasn’t the only one who wrote their own piece.
 Performer Lewis Shepherd also decided to put pen to paper.
 “I feel like someone’s already done it on the screen and probably did it better than I did.
 So I’d rather just write it and know that I can say these words, how I want to say them and it fits.”